jsanvil/som24/docs/unit01.md

 - Non-preemptive.
 - Simple and easy to implement.
-- Bad performance in terms of response time and waiting time.
-- Starvation.
-Long processes can block the execution of short processes.
+- Large waiting times.
+- Slow performance.

 #### Shortest job first (SJF)

 This algorithm runs the process with the shortest execution time first.
 This algorithm is non-preemptive, meaning that once a process starts running, it cannot be interrupted until it finishes.

 - Non-preemptive.
-- Needs to know the execution time of each process in advance.
+- Waiting times are smaller than FCFS.
 - Starvation.
 Long processes can block the execution of short processes.
+- Minimum performance.

 #### Shortest remaining time first (SRTF)

 This algorithm runs the process with the shortest remaining execution time first.
 This algorithm is preemptive, meaning that a process can be interrupted while it is running to run another process.

 - Preemptive.
-- Good performance in terms of response time and waiting time.
+- Waiting times depend on arrival and duration.
+- Starvation.
+Short processes can block the execution of long ones.
+- Preference for short processes.

 #### Round-robin (RR)

 This algorithm runs each process for a fixed amount of time, called a time slice or quantum, and then runs the next process.
 This algorithm is preemptive, meaning that a process can be interrupted while it is running to run another process.

 - Preemptive.
-- Fair performance in terms of response time and waiting time.
+- Larger waiting times than SJF.
+- Fair performance.

 ---